open-telemetry/opentelemetry-operator/cmd/otel-allocator/README.md

 > 🚨 **Note**: The Collector part of this same CR *also* has a serviceAccount key which only affects the collector and *not* the TargetAllocator.

 If you omit the `ServiceAccount` name, the TargetAllocator creates a `ServiceAccount` for you.
-The `ServiceAccount`’s default name is a concatenation of the Collector name and the `-collector` suffix.
+The `ServiceAccount`’s default name is a concatenation of the Collector name and the `-targetallocator` suffix.
 By default, this `ServiceAccount` has no defined policy, so you’ll need to create your own `ClusterRole` and `ClusterRoleBinding` for it, as per below.

 The role below will provide the minimum access required for the Target Allocator to query all the targets it needs based on any Prometheus configurations: